khilscher/xboot/README.md

 ![Sequence Diagram](./XBoot.png)

+## Setup

+1. Generate the root and intermediate certificates by following the **Generating Certificates for XBoot.Server** instructions below.
+// TODO

 ## Generating Certificates for XBoot.Server

 The following steps can be used to generate a root certificate and an intermediate certificate.
 The intermediate certificate can be used by the XBoot.Server.